LoganBresnahan/meow/README.md

 # Meow
-Meow is a small program created to help spawn multiple processes when developing.
-It is Bourne shell compliant and meant for Unix type systems.
+Meow is a small program created to help spawn and manage multiple foreground and background processes when developing.
+It should be Posix compliant and meant for Unix type systems.
 Meow was originally created to help with web development.
 Imagine the need to start a back-end, front-end, and cache server.
 Meow should make that easier.

+Meow's main features:
+1. Allow a single command to spawn and kill as many processes as desired.
+2. Allow the user to spawn groups of processes in multiple other terminal tabs automatically.
+3. Allow the user to give meow command line arguments to distinguish groups of processes that they would like to start.
+4. Manage the spawned processes and terminal tabs so that you can have dependent processes expire when the lead process or group terminates.

+Mentioned above, Meow should be Posix compliant so it should work on most Unix type systems.
+However, one of Meow's best features is the ability to spawn your processes in another terminal tab automatically.
+Supported terminal emulators for this fucntionality include,

+- Apple Terminal
+- iTerm2
+- Gnome Terminal

+If you're having trouble with Meow check out the Common Gotcha section below or open an issue.

 <br>

-### Need common gotcha section
-- won't work for repl's. (things waiting for input)
-- if your process exits for it's own reason and you have it set to expire it may look like it didn't work.

 ## Installation
 1. Clone the stable branch with the following command.